wolfsonliu/zfc/README.md

 ## Dependency ##

-ZFC is designed using python3 and require packages that is available in Linux, Mac OS, and Windows.
+ZFC is designed with python3 and requires packages that are available in Linux, Mac OS, and Windows.

 * Python3.x